ASW is realigning its offering to meet the expectations of a new generation of clients

 What has been the trend in AuM managed according to ESG criteria at ASW?

 We reckon that 45% of our assets under management formally integrate ESG criteria.
 The extent varies depending on the teams, as there’s no perfect homogeneity, but our programme covers most of our assets under management.
-In the asset categories that follow a stricter ESG approach, whether in thematics, environmental, best-in-class management or multiple exclusions, our assets under management have increased significantly over the past two years and reached more than EUR 500m as at the end of August 2020.
+In the asset categories that follow a stricter ESG approach, whether in thematics, environmental, best-in-class management or multiple exclusions, our assets under management have increased significantly over the past two years and reached more than GBP 500m as at the end of August 2020.
 However, the exclusion of controversial weapons extends to all our assets under management.